pyenv/pyenv/plugins/python-build/README.md

 `PYTHON_BUILD_MIRROR_URL` environment variable--useful if you'd like to run your own local mirror, for example.
 Package mirror URLs are constructed by joining this variable with the SHA2 checksum of the package file.

+If the mirror being used does not have the same checksum (*e.g.* with a pull-through cache like Artifactory), you can set the `PYTHON_BUILD_MIRROR_URL_SKIP_CHECKSUM` environment variable.

 If you don't have an SHA2 program installed, python-build will skip the download mirror and use official URLs instead.
 You can force python-build to bypass the